eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 - Plurality requires the voter to pick only one candidate they (supposedly) want the most, throwing out all other information about alternatives they would have preferred or find acceptable.
 - Ranked methods get the *ordinal* information about preferences, but fail to capture intensity or acceptability.
 A voter who ranked A > B > C cannot express if they would find B acceptable or not.
 We can only know that they prefer A more than B, and B more than C.
 - Cardinal methods with more than two possible scores (like Score voting) are ambiguous about what the scores mean.
 Is a 3/5 candidate "acceptable" or not?
 Different voters may interpret the scores differently.
-- Approval voting, requires the voter to split the candidates into exactly two tiers: which are "acceptable" (approved) and which are "not acceptable" (not approved).
+- Approval voting requires the voter to split the candidates into exactly two tiers: which are "acceptable" (approved) and which are "not acceptable" (not approved).
 This collapses all the information of their potentially nuanced preferences into a binary choice for each candidate.

 I believe that Approval asks the most practical and, arguably, *important* question: which candidates would you find acceptable as the winner?
 Who do you consent to govern you?
 This is a question that voters must give an unambiguous answer to for each candidate.

-Out of all of these compromises, I think the most easy to justify are Approval voting and ranked methods (but only if the way the rankings are aggregated is Condorcet consistent).
+Out of all of these compromises, I think the easiest to justify are Approval voting and ranked methods (but only if the way the rankings are aggregated is Condorcet consistent).
 Both are unambiguous about the expressed preferences of the voter.

-However, in addition to the objective greater simplicity of Approval over a ranked Condorcet method, Approval voting maintains the internal consistency of a Condorcet method, while also being "*good enough*".
+However, in addition to the objective greater simplicity of Approval over a ranked Condorcet method, and the fact that it asks the more important question, Approval voting maintains the internal consistency of a Condorcet method, while also being "*good enough*".

 ## Approval Voting and Internal Consistency